oracle/odpi/doc/src/structs/dpiContextCreateParams.rst

     client library will search for configuration files.
 This is equivalent to setting the environment variable ``TNS_ADMIN``.
 If this value is not NULL, it overrides any value set by the environment variable ``TNS_ADMIN``.

+.. member:: int dpiContextCreateParams.sodaUseJsonDesc

+    A boolean value indicating whether or not to use JSON descriptors with SODA.
+This requires Oracle Client 23.4 or higher and setting this value to 1 in earlier versions will simply be ignored.
+Once a call to :func:`dpiContext_createWithParams()` is made with this structure, this member will be cleared if JSON descriptors cannot be used.